lybird300/lybird300.github.io/_posts/2015-10-01-cluster-slurm.md

 </li>
 </ul>
 The following script will show you in one line how many of your jobs are running, paused, idle, and finished.
 I "stole" it from Kirk, so credits all go to him.
-<pre><code></code><pre>
-<h2>Update jobs</h2>
-The command below will change the wall time of the specified job to 1 day 12 hours
-<pre><code>scontrol update JobID=JOB_ID Timelimit=1-12:00:00</code></pre>
-Before you do this, you can use the following command to see details about a particular job.
-As long as you did not specify a walltime in your submit script, you should get the default, and the following command allows you to check the default.
-<pre><code>scontrol show job jobID</code></pre>
-The output will be something like below
 <pre><code>
 RUNNING=`squeue | grep linly | grep "R $1"| wc -l`
 SUSPENDED=`squeue |grep linly | grep "S $1"| wc -l`